-For the 2022-2023 academic year, the club granted two awards of $1000 each, to two first-year students from the Houston area.
+For the 2023-2024 academic year, the club granted three awards of $1000 each, to three first-year students from the Houston area.

 Award Application Process

 The Scholarship Committee reviews all applications received and selects award recipients.
 The University of Michigan holds the U-M Club of Houston Scholarship Fund in a dedicated account.
 Award funds are deposited directly into each recipient’s U-M Office of Financial Aid student account to cover tuition, fees, etc.

 For additional information, please email [email protected].

 Mike Baker Memorial Award – Established 2017

 One of our yearly scholarship awards is designated as the Mike Baker Memorial Award, named in honor of one of the founding members of the U-M Club of Houston.
 Mike Baker graduated from the University of Michigan with a BS in Mathematics in 1977, and served the club as Director of Student Relations, Director of Cultural/Educational Events, and Treasurer.
 He was an integral member of the U-M Houston alumni family: a faithful participant in student-related functions and community service events, a passionate Wolverine fan at sports watch parties, and a smiling face at social events until his passing in 2016.
 Mike loved the University of Michigan and his local U-M club, and he is dearly missed by all who knew him.